-An NHCover claim should only be considered for settlement (by any method) if there has been an assessment (see Sections 6.A, 6.B and 6.C of this Manual) to help determine the extent, and amount (if any), of any natural hazard damage.
+An NHCover claim should only be considered for settlement (by any method) if there has been an assessment (see Sections 7.A, 7.B and 7.C of this Manual) to help determine the extent, and amount (if any), of any natural hazard damage.

-If there has been damage caused by a prior event which no claim has been made for (an unclaimed event), the unclaimed event damage is deducted from the new event claim and the amount of damage attributable to subsequent events needs to be assessed taking this into account.
+If there has been damage caused by a prior event that no claim has been made for (an unclaimed event), the unclaimed event damage is deducted from the new event claim and the amount of damage attributable to subsequent events needs to be assessed taking this into account.

-For each event that there is a claim for, it is necessary to consider:
+For each event there is a claim for, it is necessary to consider:

 - what physical loss or damage was the direct result of each natural hazard within that event; - what physical loss or damage occurred as a direct result of measures taken under proper authority to mitigate the consequences of a natural hazard; and - what physical loss or damage is imminent as the direct result of the event.

-(See Section 5.g of this Manual)
+See Section 6.e of this Manual.